handsontable/handsontable/docs/content/guides/columns/column-headers.md

 id: qiasr3y1
 title: Column headers
 metaTitle: Column headers - JavaScript Data Grid | Handsontable
+description:
-description: Use default column headers (A, B, C), or set them to custom values provided by an array or a function.
+  Use the default column headers (A, B, C), or set them to custom values provided by an array or a function.
 permalink: /column-headers
 canonicalUrl: /column-headers
 tags: